m4rci3/InfoSecKB/Git/Manage Git repos through the CLI.md

 Add a passphrase that is easy to remember (but not overly simple) , store this in your favorite password manager

-This will generate a keypair , one for you to keep (private key) and the other for you to post to your GitHub account (public key)
+This will generate a key-pair , one for you to keep (private key) and the other for you to upload to your GitHub account (public key)